Longacre Theatre: 2010s to present

 which ran for a month.
-The musical Dead Outlaw opened at the Longacre in April 2025, followed by Two Strangers (Carry a Cake Across New York) that November.
+The musical Dead Outlaw opened at the Longacre in April 2025, followed by Two Strangers (Carry a Cake Across New York) that November, which is in November 2026 after 428 performances.

 Notable productions

 Productions are listed by the year of their first performance.
 This list only includes Broadway shows; it does not include programs broadcast from there.